amitchell94/tictactoe-app/README.md

 ## Deployment

-This application can be deployed by building the APK file and installing it on an Android phone or tablet a minimum of APi level 28.
+This application can be deployed by building the APK file and installing it on an Android phone or tablet a minimum of API level 16.

 ## Built With